latolukasz/beeorm-doc/docs/guide/event_broker.md

 })
 ```

+You can also publish events with only metadata and an empty body.
+This can be useful if you want to publish simple key-value pairs without the need for data serialization.
+In this case, the body of the event can be set to nil.
+This can make publishing and consuming such events slightly faster, but keep in mind that you can only use simple string key-value pairs for the metadata.

-You can also publish and consume events that have only `meta` values and
+Here is an example of how to publish and consume events with metadata and an empty body:
-body is omitted (set to `nil`).
-No data serialisation is needed, that's why
-publishing and consuming such events is a bit faster, but you can
-use only simple key-value string values:

 ```go{2}
 eventBroker := engine.GetEventBroker()